 Sell Online With an eCommerce Platform

-Building your own eCommerce store will come with challenges, especially if you aren’t tech-savvy.
-However, this option can be extremely profitable if done correctly.
+Building your own eCommerce store will come with challenges, however, especially if you aren’t tech-savvy.

-One of the biggest hurdles to overcome with your own store is that you have to market your business and generate traffic to your own selling site.
+One of the biggest hurdles to sell online via your own store is that you have to market your own brand and generate traffic to your own business account.
 However, with a little help from a professional SEO agency, you can expedite this process.
+Many small business owners are choosing to outsource SEO services to maximize their business potential.

 If you’re looking to DIY your own site to sell items, Shopify is the easiest to use right now.
-This ecommerce platform is also the most trusted.
+This e-commerce platform is also the most trusted.
+Shopify offers various marketing tools and apps to help with abandoned shopping cart recovery.

 Here are a few staggering statistics about Shopify: